moding-il/bizdoc.core/README.md

 }
 ```

-This code pattern is recommended if your form opens internal portals, and the user should be able to navigate back and forth.
+This code pattern is recommended if your form opens internal portals, and the user should be able to navigate back to previous view.

 ### Inject custom slot

-BizDoc uses *slots* to display different content parts.
-The form itself is presented as a slot, which can be pinned, resized, etc.
+BizDoc uses *slots* to display different content parts to desktop users.
+Slot can be pinned, resized, etc.

-If you wish to open a custom angular component on a new slot next to your component, use the `SlotsRouter` service.
+If you wish to open a custom component on a new slot next to your form, use the `SlotsRouter` service.

 ```typescript
 constructor(private _router: SlotsRouter) {}